740i/Writeups/vulnix.md

 User vulnix may run the following commands on this host:
     (root) sudoedit /etc/exports, (root) NOPASSWD: sudoedit /etc/exports
 ```
-So looking at /etc/exports, we can disable the root_squashing for the vulnix home folder which will allow us to copy something like bash and give it setuid permissions.
+Looking at /etc/exports, we can disable the root_squashing for the vulnix home folder which will allow us to copy something like bash and give it setuid permissions.
 We could also add roots home folder to the /etc/exports with no_root_squash and echo in our ssh key to his authorized_keys and get root access that way.
 ```
 # /etc/exports: the access control list for filesystems which may be exported
 #               to NFS clients.
 See exports(5).